JesusPaz/goku/README.md

 # Goku

 Welcome to the Goku repository.
-This project is a web application built with HTML, HTMX, and CSS.
+This project is a web application built with HTML, HTMX, JS, and CSS.

 ## Purpose